I follow only a few blogs. Comment on fewer.

 Fans are fickle.
 They want acknowledgment, even approval.
 Or they leave.

 A tribe is hard to build, harder to nurture.
+Finding your 1000 true fans isn’t a walk in the park.

 Who are YOU offending unintentionally?